Activity 3: Different Ways a Computer Sorts

 Description

-Kids will learn about sorting by arranging numbered paper strips in order and using different sorting approaches that a computer can take.
+In this activity, students will learn about sorting methods by arranging numbered paper strips in order using the different approaches a computer can take.

 Materials Required